 Knowledge Statements for Appointed Actuary for Life Blank

-These knowledge statements would apply to Appointed Actuary for Life and apply to the Life, Accident and Health Annual Statement, also known as the Life Blank or Blue Blank for the Life A&H Annual Statement and Fraternal Annual Statement.
+These knowledge statements apply to the Appointed Actuary for Life and relate to the Life, Accident and Health Annual Statement, also known as the Life Blank or the Blue Blank for the Life A&H Annual Statement and Fraternal Annual Statement.

+These knowledge statements apply to the Appointed Actuary signing the Actuarial Opinion the extent that the filed blank includes the item listed in the Knowledge Statement.
+As a best practice, the Appointed Actuary is encouraged to keep records of the relevant knowledge statements and how they have met these knowledge statements.

+This is intended to be a living document, that may be updated as new products and features are introduced.

-As stated within the Valuation Manual, Chapter 30 (VM-30), the requirements for an actuary to qualify as the Appointed Actuary and be permitted to sign the Actuarial Opinion, as stated in VM-30, Section 3.A.4., explains that the Appointed Actuary should be:
+As stated within the Valuation Manual, Chapter 1 (VM-01), the requirements for an actuary to qualify as the Appointed Actuary and be permitted to sign the Actuarial Opinion include that they are a qualified actuary who:

+Is appointed by the board of directors, or its equivalent, or by a committee of the board, by Dec.
+31 of the calendar year for which the opinion is rendered.

-A member of the American Academy of Actuaries (Academy);
+Is a member of the Academy.

-Appointed in accordance with the requirements of the Valuation Manual; and
+Is familiar with the valuation requirements applicable to life and health insurance.

-Meet the qualification standards set forth by the Academy for rendering the opinion.
+Has not been found by the insurance commissioner (or if so found has subsequently been reinstated as a qualified actuary) following appropriate notice and hearing to have:

+Violated any provision of, or any obligation imposed by, the insurance law or other law in the course of his or her dealings as a qualified actuary.

+Been found guilty of fraudulent or dishonest practices.

+Demonstrated incompetency, lack of cooperation or untrustworthiness to act as a qualified actuary.

+Submitted to the insurance commissioner during the past five years, pursuant to these AOM requirements, an actuarial opinion or memorandum that the insurance commissioner rejected because it did not meet the provisions of this regulation, including standards set by the ASB.

+Resigned or been removed as an actuary within the past five years as a result of acts or omissions indicated in any adverse report on examination or as a result of failure to adhere to generally acceptable actuarial standards.

+Has not failed to notify the insurance commissioner of any action taken by any insurance commissioner of any other state similar to that under the paragraph above.

 The Academy qualification standards for rendering the opinion are in the “Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States (USQS)”, effective January 1, 2022.
-The standards were revised from prior editions of this qualification standard and therefore specifically apply to actuaries issuing Statements of Actuarial Opinion (SAO) starting on January 1, 2023.
-Furthermore, such actuaries need to meet the continuing education (CE) requirements before issuing any SAO.
+Actuaries need to meet the continuing education (CE) requirements before issuing any SAO.

 Section 2.1 of the USQS specifies the Basic Education and Experience Requirements, stating that an actuary should have achieved the following: